 B. Age

-While some of us would jump at the chance to move out of our family homes, the minimum applicant age for both BTO and resale flats is 21.
+While some of us would jump at the chance to move out of our family homes, the minimum applicant age for both BTO and resale flats is 21, unless you’re applying as a single, which will require you to be 35 years old.
+This age requirement is especially important for singles who may be eager to secure their own space earlier.

 C. Income ceiling

-Resale flats on the other hand, do not come with any income ceiling so if you and your future home-buddy have been working sometime and have “bust” the income ceiling, resale flats are a viable alternative.
+Resale flats on the other hand, don’t have an income ceiling.
+So if you and your future home-buddy have been working for some time and have busted the BTO income ceiling, resale flats are a viable alternative.

 2. Who can you apply with?

-A party of two or more spices up pretty much everything – even your home.
+A party of 2 or more spices up pretty much everything—even your home.
 Depending on which stage of life you’re at presently or who you’ll be sharing your little space with, either BTO or resale can be your winning choice.

 Just before tying the knot, scouting for a good home could be your priority.
-It’s possible under the Fiancé scheme, as long as you have officially registered your marriage.
+It’s possible under the Fiancé/Fiancée Scheme, as long as you have officially registered your marriage.

-Simply submit a photocopy of your marriage cert to your HDB branch:
+Simply submit a photocopy of your marriage cert to your HDB branch within 3 months of the completion of the flat purchase.

-You might want to add an extra three to five years to your timeline for your BTO flat to be completed.
+You might want to add an extra 3 to 5 years to your timeline while you wait for your BTO flat to be completed.
+If you want to move in stat, then a resale flat would be a more immediate option.

 Although not to the extent of your parents’ kampung days, living under one roof with your family is still quite possible.
 With the Public Scheme, you can apply for either a BTO or resale flat with any one of the following:

-While this scheme has its pros because many groups fit under the umbrella with little restrictions, you have to be dead certain about who you’ll be staying with.
-Why?
-If you fall out with your housemate sometime down the road, you won’t be able to throw out old names or include new ones to the list that easily.
+While this scheme has its pros because many groups fit under the umbrella with few restrictions, you have to be dead certain about who you’ll be staying with.

-3. What kind of grants can you enjoy?
+3. What kind of HDB grants can help you shave down your BTO or resale flat price?

 To help you afford your very first home, there are a slew of CPF housing grants available.
 The amount you get depends on factors such as the household’s combined income, who you’re intending to live with and the location you’re hoping to live in.